global-roam/InterviewQuestions/README.md

 You can use the first formula from [this Wikipedia article](https://en.wikipedia.org/wiki/Great-circle_distance) to calculate distance from GPS coordinates (don't forget about converting from radians to degrees).

-This is a product for our clients, so we need it to be robust and tested.
+Imagine this is a product for our clients, so we need it to be robust and tested.
 Let us know any assumptions you make.

 You are welcome to write the program in a language of your choosing, though we would prefer *C#* if possible.
 You can use any libraries you like - don't feel you have to write everything yourself.